isaiahpantelis/isaiahpantelis.github.io/machine_learning.md

 Nothing to see here, really.
 Again, We fed the Chebyshev machinery a function $$f:I\mapsto\mathbb{R}$$ and the machinery did an excellent job at approximating it.
 But now we are checking the constructed approximation against a different function $$\tilde{f}:J\mapsto\mathbb{R}$$.

 But communicating intent clearly is important in most walks of life.[^8] So, then, let's reframe everything: let's agree now that what we *really* want is *some* kind of approximation that, well, approximates adequately the points used to build the approximation itself, but, also, we want the approximating object, in this case the interpolant, to do a decent job when presented with **new data never seen before**.
-Or, as is often said, we want to "learn" from the data $$(x,f(x))$$ in a way that *generalises well*.[^en-spelling] This approach may offer a satisfactory illusion of "learning the data generation mechanism".
+Or, as is often said, we want to "learn" from the data $$(x,f(x))$$ in a way that *generalises well*.[^en-spelling] Such an approach may offer a satisfactory illusion of "learning the data generation mechanism".
 The way to assess performance on this new task is usually called "cross-validation" (CV).

 ## Polynomial regression with cross-validation